Get a free, no obligation personal loan quote with rates as low as 9.90%

 What Is A HELOC?

-Essentially, a HELOC is a revolving credit line that you can open once you have at least 20% equity, an asset that your home generates when you pay down your mortgage or increase the real estate value of your property.
+A HELOC is a revolving credit line that you can open once you have at least 20% equity, an asset that your home generates when you pay down your mortgage or increase the real estate value of your property.
 If you’re still in the middle of paying down your primary mortgage, the HELOC becomes your “second” mortgage

-Similar to a credit card, you can withdraw from your HELOC whenever you want, up until you reach a designated credit limit, and repay your outstanding balances on a monthly basis, with the option of making minimum or partial payments.
+Similar to a credit card, you can withdraw from your HELOC whenever you want, up until you reach a designated credit limit, and repay your outstanding balances on a monthly basis, with the option of only making minimum or partial payments.
 You can then use your HELOC to cover your primary mortgage payments while your finances recover.

 Mortgage Payment Deferral FAQs